 A disaster can strike any time, and affect any organisation large or small.
 It can be power outage, flood, fire, ICT failure among other things.
 It is recommended that every organisation should have some level of business continuity planning.

-Figures released by the Federation of Small Businesses show that up to 80% of businesses affected by a major incident close within 18 months, while 90% of businesses that lose data from a disaster are forced to shut down within 2 years.
+Figures released by the Federation of Small Businesses show that up to 80% of businesses affected by a major incident close within 18 months, while 90% of businesses that lose data from a disaster are forced to shut down within two years.

 If you are a business or venue, find out what to do on our coronavirus outbreak business advice page, including: